Simulation of Language Evolution under Regulated Social Media Platforms: A Synergistic Approach of Large Language Models and Genetic Algorithms: Framework Design

 \subsubsection{Memory Module}

+The memory module stores dialogue logs $L_p$, background information, violation logs $V_p$, the strategy sets $\mathcal{S}_{c,p}$ and $\mathcal{S}_{e,p}$, and the current plans $\pi_p$, collectively forming the memory state:

+This memory state encapsulates both the current dialogue context and the agent’s evolving strategic knowledge.

-The memory module stores dialogue logs, background information, violation logs, the strategy pool, and the current strategies and plans.
-The dialogue logs stores the dialogue content, while the violation log records instances of regulation violations detected by the supervisory agent.
+The dialogue logs store the conversation history, while the violation logs record instances of regulation violations detected by the supervisory agent.
 The background information includes role settings, experimental background knowledge, and global objectives.
-For example, "Suppose your name is Amy, and you are chatting with a user on a social platform.
+For example, “Suppose your name is Amy, and you are chatting with a user on a social platform.
 You want to buy a parrot from them, but the trade of animals is prohibited...
-You need to convey your intention to buy the parrot while evading detection by the regulatory system..."
+You need to convey your intention to buy the parrot while evading detection by the regulatory system...”

-Background information, dialogue logs, and the current strategies and plans serve as short-term memory\cite{ATKINSON196889}, containing only the content from the current round.
-In contrast, violation logs and the strategy pool serve as long-term memory, which are not reset at the end of each round but are updated instead.
+Background information, dialogue logs, and the current strategies and plans serve as short-term memory~\cite{ATKINSON196889}, containing only the content from the current round.
+In contrast, violation logs and the strategy sets serve as long-term memory, which are not reset at the end of each round but are updated instead.
+At a high level, the evolution of an agent’s memory can be written as

+indicating that the LLM takes the current state $M_p^{(r)}$ and produces the updated state $M_p^{(r+1)}$ after processing new dialogue and supervisory feedback.

-Excessive memory information can potentially distract the LLM and lead to a decline in performance \cite{shi2023large}.
+Excessive memory information can potentially distract the LLM and lead to a decline in performance~\cite{shi2023large}.
 Hence, the violation logs in the memory module are regularly maintained to ensure optimal functionality.
 Specifically, when the length of the violation logs exceeds a predefined threshold, the system employs the LLM to summarize and consolidate the existing records.
 This maintenance process involves the LLM analyzing the current violation logs to generate concise summaries that capture key instances of regulation violations, thereby reducing the overall length of the log while retaining essential information.
 Additionally, the LLM identifies and merges similar failure records to eliminate redundancy, ensuring that multiple instances of violations stemming from the same strategy are combined into single, generalized entries.